Persice/persice.com/bekindred/static/beKindredFrontend/bower_components/angucomplete-alt/README.md

 * Clear input by sending $broadcast from parent scope.
 Thanks to @Leocrest for #61.
 * Override template with your own.
 When you use this feature, test throughly as it might break other features.
 Thanks to @sdbondi for #74.
 * Show all items.
+* Custom remote API handler which allows you to fully control how to communicate with your remote API.
+Thanks to @jbuquet

 ### Getting Started
 Download the package, and include the dist/angucomplete-alt.min.js file in your page.